-Ward Members
+Ward Members Subject to constraints arising from the

-Subject to constraints arising from the Members' Code of Conduct and the law, Members represent their communities and bring their views into the Council's decision-making process.
+Members' Code of Conduct and the law, Members represent their communities and bring their views into the Council's decision-making process.
 They deal with individual case work and represent constituents in resolving particular concerns or grievances.

-Champion

-Individual Members may be designated to act as a positive focus for a particular section of the community or range of activities
+Champion Individual Members may be designated to act

+as a positive focus for a particular section of the

+community or range of activities

-- 2.3 Legislation requires the Council to designate some Members with specific responsibilities, these include:- - The Mayor to act as the Chairman of the Council and to fulfill certain civic functions (see Section 12) - The Deputy Mayor to act as the Chairman of the Council in the absence of the Mayor - The Leader of the Council under the system of Executive Arrangements introduced by the Local Government Act 2000 the Leader has the overall responsibility for the Executive and the performance of the Executive functions - The Lead Member for Children's Services to have responsibility at Member levels for the discharge of the Council's functions as local education authority and those Social Services functions which relate to children. - 2.4 Officers have the following main roles:- - managing and providing the Services and Functions for which the Council has given them responsibility.
-They are accountable for the efficiency and effectiveness of those Services and for proper professional practice in discharging their responsibilities and taking decisions, within agreed policies. - providing advice to the Council, and to individual Members, in respect of the Services provided - initiating policy proposals - implementing agreed Policy - ensuring that the Council acts lawfully, and in accordance with the principles of sound financial management
+2.3 Legislation requires the Council to designate some Members with specific responsibilities, these include:-

+- The Mayor to act as the Chairman of the Council and to fulfill certain civic functions (see Section 12) - The Deputy Mayor to act as the Chairman of the Council in the absence of the Mayor - The Leader of the Council under the system of Executive Arrangements introduced by the Local Government Act 2000 the Leader has the overall responsibility for the Executive and the performance of the Executive functions - Deputy Leader of the Council under the legislation relating to Executive Arrangements the Council is required to designate an Executive Member to substitute for the Leader in his/her absence. - The Lead Member for Children's Services to have responsibility at Member levels for the discharge of the Council's functions as local education authority and those Social Services functions which relate to children. - 2.4 Officers have the following main roles:- - managing and providing the Services and Functions for which the Council has given them responsibility.
+They are accountable for the efficiency and effectiveness of those Services and for proper professional practice in discharging their responsibilities and taking decisions, within agreed policies. - providing advice to the Council, and to individual Members, in respect of the Services provided - initiating policy proposals - implementing agreed Policy